Banking, Money and Taxes in Bahrain

 There are plenty of ATMs in Bahrain and expats won't need to look too hard to find one.
 The majority of ATMs offer 24-hour service, and customers withdrawing cash using a bank card issued by any Bahraini bank will incur no charges at the machines.

 Bahraini society is very much cash-based, with very few people using credit or debit cards for small purchases.
-The use of cheques is almost unheard of.

 Taxes in Bahrain